lahmatiy/react-render-tracker/README.md

 ### Option #1 – Using with browser's devtools

-1. Install [Rempl extension](https://chrome.google.com/webstore/detail/rempl/hcikjlholajopgbgfmmlbmifdfbkijdj) for Chromium based browser (other browsers might be added later)
+1. Install Rempl extension [for Chromium](https://chrome.google.com/webstore/detail/rempl/hcikjlholajopgbgfmmlbmifdfbkijdj) based browser or [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/rempl/) (other browsers might be added later)

 2. Open location of your React app, then open browser's devtools and find Rempl tab here.
 Click it.
 That's it.